tachiyomiorg/website/src/help/faq/README.md

 ### Miscellaneous

 #### What is Tachiyomi Preview?
 It is a weekly updated, beta version of the app.
 It contains features that may be added to Tachiyomi in the future and is more prone to bugs and crashes.
-Developers and contributors use Tachiyomi Preview to test the app and find bugs, though you can try it as well.
+It is intended for users who would like the bleeding edge of Tachiyomi as soon as it comes out.

 If you are willing to use Tachiyomi Preview, be sure to [turn on auto-backup](/help/guides/backups/#turning-on-auto-backups) to prevent losing your library due to potential bugs or crashes.